Aaron Rodgers Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Season Stats

-- He's also helped out on the ground, with 86 rushing yards (5.7 ypg) on 30 carries with three rushing touchdowns.
+- He also has 86 rushing yards on 30 carries (with three touchdowns), averaging 5.7 yards per game.

-- The Packers have thrown the ball in 57.1% of their plays from scrimmage this year while running the ball 42.9% of the time.
+- The Packers have thrown the football in 57.1% of their plays from scrimmage this year while staying on the ground 42.9% of the time.
 This offensive attack ranks 13th in the NFL in points scored.

-- Rodgers accounts for 56.1% of his team's red zone plays, with 96 of his 475 pass attempts coming from inside the opponent's 20-yard line.
+- Rodgers has thrown 96 passes in the red zone this season, 56.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Rodgers' matchup with the Vikings.